 One Health has become increasingly vital in furthering research to cure cancer, in both dogs and humans.
 Since cancer is so deadly and affects so many species, it was only a matter of time before the link, or better yet the bond, between humans and canines was fully comprehended.

-Future research and use of alternative and holistic remedies to treat and possibly defeat cancer may be hidden in our very own furry best friends.
+Future research and the use of alternative and holistic remedies to treat and possibly defeat cancer may be hidden in our very own furry best friends.

 - Rowell, Jennie L., Donna O. McCarthy, and Carlos E. Alvarez.
 2011.
 “Dog Models of Naturally Occurring Cancer.”
 Trends in Molecular Medicine.